ContextLab/storytelling-with-data/data-stories/parking-violations/Hackathon2_README.md

 `totalcounts.csv` is a tiny dataframe, created in Excel for the choropleth map.
 It includes total # of tickets issued and total cost of tickets issued in each of the six precincts.

 ## Running the Code
-**Briefly describe how someone should run your notebook.
-(Assume your audience is someone else in the class.)
-If you have more than one notebook, explain what each notebook does.**

 This code requires the following packages to run: `numpy`, `pandas`, `folium`, `pyplot`, and `datetime`.